|

 inferiority to

 barely-literate children.
-The response I
+The

-gave—which, once again, barely even consisted of
+gave — which, once again, barely even consisted of

-words—would clearly make women
+words — would clearly make women

 want to have sex with me more than would the response I wanted to give.
 I